srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Srujan Kumar Reddy Yeruva
 Attended workshop and presented tensorflow topic to class.
 Also, started working on building model to classify images.

+###### Sindhuja Vilipala
+Attended workshop and presented keras topics.
+And working on image classification.

 ------------------------------------------------------------------------------------------------
 ##### February 8th
 ###### Srujan Kumar Reddy Yeruva